Property for sale Competa

 Mortgages

-Should you require a mortgage to complete on your purchase the process is straight forward, as in the UK .
-A mortgage can be arranged in Spain or in the UK.
-Both Spanish and UK banks have the same requirements for lending money on a property in Spain.
-All mortgages require proof of income and outgoings.
+Should you require a mortgage to complete on your purchase, the process is straightforward and similar to that in the UK.
+A mortgage can be arranged either in Spain or in the UK.
+Both Spanish and UK banks have the same requirements for lending money on a property in Spain and all require proof of income and regular outgoings.
 The level of mortgage offered is directly dependent on your financial status and also the declared value of the property you wish to purchase.
-All mortgages should be fully repaid by the age of 70.
-Repayment periods are 5, 10 or 15 years as standard.
+The property must have had a registered title deed for 2 years or more and no Spanish or UK bank will consider a mortgage if the property does not meet this requirement.

 Back to the top